BlueJeansAndRain/NeedJS/README.md

 -------

 * needjs-build
-    * Compile a script and all dependencies into a stand-alone JavaScript file.
+    * Compile a script with CommonJS require() calls into a single stand-alone script.